GmailとDropboxの連携イメージ

 ■Recommended for

-・Team leaders who spend time saving and sharing recording data
+• Team leaders who spend a lot of time saving and sharing recording data

-・Companies already using Dropbox and looking to strengthen integration with other tools
+• Companies that already use Dropbox and want to enhance integration with other tools

-・Administrators who want to automate data organization after meetings to improve work efficiency
+• Administrators who want to automate post-meeting data organization to improve work efficiency

-・Those who want to reduce manual data saving tasks and focus on more creative work
+• Individuals who wish to reduce manual data saving tasks and focus on more creative work

 Benefits and Examples of Integrating Gmail with Dropbox